17th Century Almanac for March – open fields & enclosure

 Enclosure forced many off the land and into the cities to find work.
 The fields and commons were broken up and sold off or rented to those that could afford them.
 The smaller farms that emerged needed fewer farm labourers to work the land.

 The process of enclosure accelerated in the 1600s.
-It coincided with over population, falling living standards and falling life expectancy across rural as well as urban parishes.
+It coincided with over population, falling living standards and shorter life expectancy across rural as well as urban parishes.
 Protest and riot followed in both town and country.
-This included ‘Captain Pouch’s’ Midland Revolt or Newton Rebellion of 1607 and the Western Rising of 1630-32.
+This included ‘Captain Pouch’s’ Midland Revolt or Newton Rebellion of 1607 and the Western Rising of 1630-1632.

 But harsh as enclosure was, it did bring experimentation and greater productivity.
 The Agricultural Revolution that followed was essential to feeding the expanding cities of the industrial revolution.
-As Thomas Tusser himself said of champion country and open fields, ‘what is everybody’s care is nobody’s care’.
+As Thomas Tusser himself said of champion country and open fields:

-March was the month when the ground had to be prepared for the spring crops.
+March was the month when the ground was prepared for the spring crops.
 This meant ploughing last year’s wheat field one more time, often in wet, heavy soil and bitter cold.
 The field was then sown.

 The new sown crops had to be protected from hungry birds until covered by harrowing.
 This was done by boys with sticks.
 They must have frozen, standing in the big open fields on a cold windy March day.